-- Set up exit intent popups.
+- Set up exit-intent popups.
 These can provide great insight into why customers are leaving your site and what they were looking for that they did not find.

-How does a user centered design improve conversions?
+How does a user-centered design improve conversions?

-A site designed for the user gives them exactly what they’re looking for.
+Whether you’re planning to build your own site or partner with an ecommerce team to design a site optimized for success, remember that a site designed for the user gives them exactly what they’re looking for.
 It helps them connect emotionally with your brand, as well as practically works for the way that they like to shop.
 It eases the path to converting these users, removing as many barriers to entry as possible.
 And it will keep them coming back for more.